M00n41ld/2067507-kekstagram-27/Readme.md

 You can use ESC to close any modal.

-There are also 3 type of filters: default, random, and most liked
+There are 3 type of filters: default, random, and most liked.
+Filter the feed however you like.

 ![image](https://user-images.githubusercontent.com/105647939/221516493-54ca4a6f-7595-4799-92e8-a3add6b63c77.png)